Walking and rambling in Ireland

 - The National Waymarked Trails Programme in Sport Ireland

 - The Slí na Sláinte Scheme under the Irish Heart Foundation

-However, it's important to remember that there are certain restrictions in Ireland that apply to those walking or rambling across private property.
+However, it's important to remember that all land is in private or State ownership, and there are certain restrictions that apply to those walking or rambling.

-Although the routes of the ways are marked with yellow signs, it is advisable to bring a guide book with you in case some of the signs are obscured by wildlife or if you need details of transport, restaurants or local accomodation.
+Although the routes of the ways are marked with yellow signs, it is advisable to bring a guide book with you in case some of the signs are obscured by wildlife or if you need details of transport, restaurants or local accommodation.
 Some private companies also offer guided walking and cycling tours along the waymarked ways.

 Maps and guidebooks are available for all trails that are approved by the NTO.